webmanone/Leetcode-Notes/README.md

   4. If list 1 value is lower than list 2, add it to the new node.
 Vice versa.
 Then increment current
   5. If they’re both the same, add the node from list 1, then add the node from list 2.
 Bring current forward an extra node to compensate.
   6. Add remaining nodes from whichever list is left.
-  7. Return new linked list
+  7. Return new linked list.

 ### 26. Remove Duplicates from Sorted Array